davidruvolo51/shinytutorials/src/pages/tutorials/setting-html-attributes/index.md

 </html>
 ```

-Adding these attributes in shiny apps is not as easy as writting HTML.
-Shiny does not set the document language by default nor is there a straightforward way to do so.
+Adding the `lang` and `dir` attributes in shiny applications is not as easy as editing an HTML document.
+Shiny does not set the document language or direction by default nor is there a straightforward way to do so.
 Therefore, we must set these values using JavaScript.

 In this tutorial, we will develop a simple shiny app that allows you to set and modify the document's HTML attributes using JavaScript.
-We will create an R function that will automate this process and link it with a couple of JavaScript functions.
+We will create an R function that will automate this process and write a couple of JavaScript functions to help process these values.

 <span id="work" />

 ## How does this app work?

-To build the app, here is what you will need.
+To build the app, here is what we will go over.

-1. Define a R Function to generate the required HTML
+1. Define an R Function to generate the required HTML
 2. Write a JavaScript function that updates the document's attributes

-After the first two steps are complete, we will build a sample app that demonstrates how to set a Shiny app's language and the direction of the content
+3. Integrate the R and JS functions into the app

 <span id="work-r-func" />

-### Define a R function to generate the required HTML
+### Define an R function to generate the required HTML

-First, we will write a function that renders the desired attribute values into an HTML element, which can be added to the document using JavaScript.
+First, we will write an R function that renders the desired attribute values into an HTML element, which can be added to the document using JavaScript.
 This will make the process of modifying attribute values easier and allow you to add or remove attributes depending on the needs of your shiny app.

-In this example, we will be setting the HTML attributes `lang` (for language) and `dir` (for direction).
+In this example, we will be setting the HTML attributes `lang` and `dir`.
 The [lang attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/lang) allows you to specify the language of the content.
-The [dir attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dir) is the direction the document should be read, which can be "ltr" (for left-to-right content), "rtl" (for right-to-left content), or "auto".
+The [dir attribute](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dir) is the direction of the content.
+Direction can be "ltr" (for left-to-right content), "rtl" (for right-to-left content), or "auto".

-I will give this function a simple name `set_html_attribs` and set default values for language and direction.
-The output of this function is a hidden span element that has the html attributes defined as custom data attributes (visit [Mozilla's guide on data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) for more information).
+I will give this R function a simple name `set_html_attribs` and set default values for language (`en` for English) and direction (`ltr` for left-to-right).
+The output of this R function is a hidden span element that has the html attributes defined as custom data attributes (visit [Mozilla's guide on data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) for more information).
 The span element will be assigned a unique ID that will be used to select element in the JavaScript function.

 ```r
 set_html_attribs <- function(lang = "en", dir = "ltr") {